 Business solutions, profitability enhancement, and information analysis are a few of the skills employers seek in today's accounting field.
-Accounting graduates fit into large companies with responsibilities of analyzing, classifying, recording transactions, and more.
-At a smaller firm, accountants may be responsible for maintaining part of all of the company's financial records, usually under the direction of an outside CPA.
+In large companies, accounting graduates may be responsible for analyzing, classifying, and recording transactions.
+At smaller firms, accountants may be responsible for maintaining part or all of the company's financial records, usually under the direction of an outside CPA.

-Accounting serves as a universal base that allows you to talk "the language of business."
-A thorough understanding of QuickBooks gives you proficiency in the leading software of the profession.
-Other skills you'll acquire in your training at LDS Business College include
+Accounting provides a universal base that allows you to speak the language of business.
+A functional understanding of QuickBooks gives you proficiency in the leading software of the profession.
+Other skills you'll acquire in your training at LDS Business College include:

-- Critical thinking

-- Judgment and decision making

-- Break-even analysis

-- Cost assignment and responsibility accounting
+- Critical thinking - Judgment and decision making - Anticipation of internal and external user's requirements - Cost assignment and responsibility accounting

 People who are detail-oriented and orderly enjoy accounting work.
-Good communication skills and the ability to maintain confidences also enhance your opportunities for success in this profession.
+Good interpersonal communication skills and the ability to maintain confidences also lead to success in this profession.

 Career opportunities are vast with an accounting degree.
-Large and small companies keep records of business financial activities.
-Accounting graduates can fit into large companies with responsibility to help with part of the accounting system.
-In smaller companies, graduates may be given responsibility that ranges from maintaining part to all of the company's financial records (usually under the direction of an outside CPA).
+Every company keeps records of business financial activities.
+In large companies, accounting graduates can help with part of the accounting system.
+In smaller companies, graduates may be responsible for maintaining part to all of the company's financial records (usually under the direction of an outside CPA).